rooklift/nibbler/README.md

 Thanks for helpful discussions and advice from borg, brinan, Chad, coolchess123, crem, Faroe22, jhorthos, jjosh, KillerDucky, matoototo, mooskagh, Occyroexanthub, Tilps, and WCP.

 The piece images were taken from the TCEC website.
 After discussion with Aloril, we're not entirely sure where they originate - if they're yours and you object, get in touch.

-# TODO

-* Drag and drop for piece moves?
-Apparently it exists [natively](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API).
-* Automatically move the scroll bar on the main line if needed (e.g. [this](http://jsfiddle.net/p3kar5bb/322/)).
-* When moving manually, the ability to underpromote (already works for Leela moves).
-* Better visualisation of the internal move tree.
-* PV display as a board?
-* Winrate graph.
-* Et cetera.